 One of the most memorable aspects of traveling is a country’s food.
 Cuisines play an integral part in defining a nation’s culture – and whether you’re sampling a local delicacy at a street market, being entertained by a family in their home, or dining out at an upmarket restaurant, here is a list of must-eat foods around the globe.

-This is just a small taste (no pun intended) of dishes… but the world is your oyster, and there’s many more foods to try!
+This is just a small taste (no pun intended) of dishes… but the world is your oyster, and there are many more foods to try!

 A classic breakfast that you will find in any brasserie, it’s a great way to start your day.
 If you are tired of croissants and baguettes, a Croque Madame is a kind of fried egg and cheese sandwich, topped with grated cheese.
 If you eat this without the fried egg, the French call it a Croque Monsieur.